picoZ80 User Manual

 Web Interface

-The picoZ80 web interface is a seven-page Bootstrap 4 application served by the ESP32.
-All pages are accessible from the navigation bar at the top of each page.
+The picoZ80 web interface is an eight-page Bootstrap 4 application served by the ESP32.
+All pages — including the new GUI Configuration editor — are accessible from the navigation bar at the top of each page.
 The web assets are stored in the webfs/ directory on the SD card and can be updated independently of the firmware.

 Dashboard (index.htm)